PrefectHQ/prefect-intel/README.md

 ### Updating the prefect submodule

-When the `prefect` upstream changes, you need to update the submodule to have the latest code:
+When the `prefect` upstream that the `main` branch requires is updated, you need to update the submodule to have the latest code:

 ```bash
 git pull